 A link that does exist between Latin and Greek vocabulary, however, is Greek loan-words in Latin.
 The Greek culture was an important source of inspiration for the Romans and Greek words entered the Latin language through this relationship.

 Several thousands Latin words are loan-words from Greek.

 But what about the other way around?

-While the Romans appear to have been influenced by the Greek language and culture at a high degree, the Greeks, on the other hand, seem to have been slightly less impressed by the Latin language.
-There doesn’t appear to be nearly as many Latin loan words in Greek than Greek loan-words in Latin.
+While the Romans appear to have been influenced by the Greek language and culture to a high degree, the Greeks, on the other hand, seem to have been slightly less impressed by the Latin language.
+There doesn't appear to be nearly as many Latin loan words in Greek as Greek loan-words in Latin.

 Latin, while being the language of an Empire, didn't carry the same weight and while it did influence Greek, it was more on an everyday-level than for academic and intellectual terms which was the case for Greek's influence on Latin.

 Conclusion - Greek VS Latin

 The answer to the question "Is Greek a Latin based language?" is a resounding no.

 Greek existed 2000 years before Latin, and by the time the Romans arrived in Greece, the Greeks had an established and refined civilization that didn't really need any input from the Latin language.